 Mainread more »

 mammothA huge animal on the back of which the earth rests.
 It is believed that earthquakes occur when the animal moves.
-At times, called mammoth.
+Sometimes called mammoth.

 Mandishireread more »

 Mu MontoA Buriat hero.
 He is said to have visited the world of the dead and returned.
-Sometimes identified as Mu Monto.
+In some accounts, referred to as Mu Monto.

 mumyA generic name for female naturedeities of the Votyaks.
-Known as mumy, 'mother', 'mother', Amona, Atira, Maia, Modir or Uma.
+Sometimes known as mumy, 'mother', 'mother', Amona, Atira, Maia, Modir or Uma.

 NamuThe man who survived the flood.
 He was given advance warning by Ulgan and built an ark in which he survived.
-Also known as Namu.
+Also called Namu.

 Neskeper-avaA bee-deity.
-Occasionally referred to as Neskeper-ava, Muks-ort, Muks-ort, Naskeper-ava, Naskeper-ava, Neske-pas or Neske-pas.
+On occassion, identified as Neskeper-ava, Muks-ort, Muks-ort, Naskeper-ava, Naskeper-ava, Neske-pas or Neske-pas.

 NikolaiA Russian saint worshipped as a guardian god of seafarers.
-In some lore, occasionally known as Nikolai.
+In some references, referred to as Nikolai.

 Nu'tentutAn earth-spirit of the Chukchee people.
 He owns the world and lives in a house made of iron.
-Sometimes called Nu'tentut.
+Known as Nu'tentut.

 Nuli'rahakA sea-spirit.
 She lives in the ocean, feeding on the bodies of the drowned.
-At times, called Nuli'rahak, Greenland Nerrivik, Greenland Nerrivik, Sedna, North American Sedna or North American Sedna.
+Also commonly called Nuli'rahak, Greenland Nerrivik, Greenland Nerrivik, Sedna, North American Sedna or North American Sedna.

 NumA creator-god and sky-god of the Samoyed.
 Consort of Kaltesh.
-In some references, known as Num, Ostyak Num-Turem, Ostyak Num-Turem, Numitarom, Vogul Numitarom, Vogul Numitarom or Num-Turem.
+Also commonly referred to as Num, Ostyak Num-Turem, Ostyak Num-Turem, Numitarom, Vogul Numitarom, Vogul Numitarom or Num-Turem.

 Num-TuremA sky-god of the Ostyak.
-Sometimes called Num-Turem, Samoyed Num, Samoyed Num, Numitarom, Vogul Numitarom, Vogul Numitarom or Num.
+On occassion, referred to as Num-Turem, Samoyed Num, Samoyed Num, Numitarom, Vogul Numitarom, Vogul Numitarom or Num.

 NumitaromSky-god of the Vogul.
-Sometimes referred to as Numitarom, Num-Torem, Num-Torem, Num-Torum, Num-Torum, Numi-Torem, Numi-Torem, Numitorem, Numitorem, Ostyak Num-Turem, Ostyak Num-Turem, Num, Samoyed Num, Samoyed Num or Num-Turem.
+Sometimes called Numitarom, Num-Torem, Num-Torem, Num-Torum, Num-Torum, Numi-Torem, Numi-Torem, Numitorem, Numitorem, Ostyak Num-Turem, Ostyak Num-Turem, Num, Samoyed Num, Samoyed Num or Num-Turem.

 Obin-murtA Votyak god of kilns and threshingbarns.
-Sometimes referred to as Obin-murt, Idem-kuguza, Idem-kuguza, Russian Rynys-aika or Russian Rynys-aika.
+Also referred to as Obin-murt, Idem-kuguza, Idem-kuguza, Russian Rynys-aika or Russian Rynys-aika.

 ongonread more »